harveyramer/coldchain.sterlingsolutions.net/src/pages/about.md

 ## What we do

-With decades of experience in supply chain consulting, we enable you to clarify and conquer your supply chain challenges.
+With decades of experience in supply chain consulting, we enable you to clarify and conquer your cold chain challenges.

 ## How we help